hamubb/hype-THT/sectionD/student_feedback.md

 results and understanding why you are doing what you are doing.

-Lastly I would then ask the student to forward his/her concerns to the relevant authorities via: https://hyperiondev.com/faq  and to kindly retract whatever they would have posted on social media.
+Lastly I would then ask the student to forward his/her concerns to the relevant authorities via: [Custome Success Team](support@hyperiondev.com.)  and to kindly retract whatever they would have posted on social media.

 Should all this fail, I would then reach out to my superiors for further